Muetzilla/ManimPlayground/README.md

 manim -pqh "Path to Python Script" "Class To Run"

-When Using the chemistry Plugin you need your own *.mol file.
-A Website to create those is: [molview.com](https://app.molview.com/)
+When Using the chemistry plugin you need your own *.mol file.
+A website to create those is: [molview.com](https://app.molview.com/)